What is Fentanyl ?

 Fentanyl has a significant likelihood of abuse because of its pleasurable sense and euphoria.
 It is also often abused in an attempt to self-medicate or drown emotional distress.
 The effects of fentanyl within the reward areas of the brain reinforces the desire for repeated use ( physical cravings).

-Signs of Fentanyl Dependence and Abuse
+Fentanyl Dependence and Addiction

 Fentanyl might have been prescribed to you legitimately, for pain management.
 No matter the reason why you started the drug works by attaching to the opioid receptors, which result in multiple molecular effects.
 One of these effects is the increase of dopamine, giving the user a new sense of euphoria.
 Once euphoria (usually referred to as “a high”) is experienced, users will seek the sensation again and again, often becoming a daily occurrence.
 At that point, you need to watch for the signs and symptoms that you may be developing a physiological tolerance, dependence and emotional addiction to fentanyl.